Olohitai/giphy-text-translator/README.md

 - **Shortcuts:** Implementing shortcuts can provide users with quicker access to common features or actions within the bot.

 - **Customization Options:** Adding features that allow users to customize GIF preferences and filters based on themes, emotions, or keywords can enhance user engagement and satisfaction.

+## Contributing
+Contributions to the Slack GIF Bot project are welcome!
+If you encounter any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request on GitHub.